SunDevilRocketry/Engine-Controller-Firmware/README.md

 <p><b>Source Directories:</b></p>
 <p>
+blink: firmware which blinks the onboard LED to verify functional programming setup

 hotfire: firmware to be run during hotfire testing

 cta: firmware to be run on the component test apparatus

 terminal: firmware to allow terminal access to all PCB hardware

+demo: special purpose code written to demonstration purposes only

+lib: libraries for device drivers, third-party code, middleware, and external functions

+unit_tests: Unit tests for firmware functions, directory structure is the same as that of the source code
 </p>

 <p><b>Working Directory Structure</b></p>